import-js/eslint-plugin-import/docs/rules/newline-after-import.md

 ## Rule Details

-This rule has one option, `newlines` which sets the number of newlines that are enforced after the last top-level import statement or require call.
+This rule has one option, `count` which sets the number of newlines that are enforced after the last top-level import statement or require call.
 This option defaults to `1`.

 Valid: